wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

 Full references of theme options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is a parameter list for Simrofy's theme options:
+Here is a parameter list for Simrofy's theme options.
+You may refer to the appendix :ref:`conf-py-file` section to see how these options are used in this website.

 .. glossary::
     :sorted: